KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

     TIMESTAMP-STOCKANALYSIS-GAINERS one to one GAINER-DETAILS : "parse"

     GAINER-DETAILS {
-        int download_id FK "From the DOWNLOADS table" string source FK "From the SOURCE table" string symbol FK "From the GAINERS table" float price "Current price"
+        int date_time FK "From the DOWNLOADS table" string source FK "From the SOURCE table" string symbol FK "From the GAINERS table" float price "Current price"